Wickedlasers/libLaserdockCore/README.md

 1) Download Qt Online installer from https://www.qt.io/download-qt-installer
 2) Run installer and install Qt for mac/windows (the latest version is recommended, library was tested on 5.13)
 3) Download the latest stable cmake if you don't have it already https://cmake.org/download/ Minimum cmake version is 3.11

+### Qt Creator:
 4) Ensure that Cmake  is available in Qt Creator Preferences -> Kits -> CMake.
 5) Check Qt Creator Preferences -> Kits -> Kits page for any warnings

 # How to start:

+### Qt Creator:

+1) Open root CMakeLists.txt.
+2) Setup build dirs and create them manually.
+Qt Creator won't do it until you check the corresponding checkbox in Preferences -> Kits -> Cmake.
+However this checkbox can create unnecessary dirs if you decide to change build dir later.
+3) Build & run

+### Visual Studio:

 1) copy dist.local.cmake and rename it to local.cmake
-2) Open local.cmake and set the path QT_BASE_DIR to your local Qt installation directory
+2) Open local.cmake and set the path QT_BASE_DIR to your local Qt installation directory, e.g d:\Dev\Qt\5.13.0\
-3) Open root CMakeLists.txt with IDE you like.
-Qt Creator is recommended.
-Also you should be able to generate solutions for MSVS or Xcode, or open it with CLion.
-4) In case of Qt Creator create build dir manually, Qt Creator won't do it until you check the checkbox in Preferences -> Kits -> Cmake.
-However this checkbox creates many unnecessary dirs if you change build dir later.
-5) Compile and run example
+3) Open x86 "Native tools command prompt for VS 2017" and go to laserdock_apps_cmake dir
+4) mkdir build
+5) cd build
+6) cmake -G "Visual Studio 15 2017"  ..

+Also instead of step 1-2 you can set QTDIR manually by passing it to cmake on this step: cmake -G "Visual Studio 15 2017" -DQTDIR="d:\Dev\Qt\5.13.0\msvc2017" ..

+7) Build & run

 # Code Style
 Code style helps to read and edit the project easier to all of us.
 Please follow it.